 Overview.
 Beginning in 2016, NGA began transitioning to a new promotion process, which differs significantly from the system that had been in place.
 The new promotion process was fully implemented in 2019.
-The overall objective of this inspection is to determine whether the current promotion process is effective and efficient, and to evaluate HD's oversight of the promotion process.
-Specific subobjectives are to assess the process and ascertain any needed improvements, cost effectiveness in terms of money and manpower, and whether the Human Development Directorate's measures of success map back to the NGA Strategic Goals.
+The overall objective of this inspection is to determine whether the current promotion process is effective and efficient and to evaluate HD's oversight of the promotion process.
+Specific subobjectives are to assess the process and ascertain any needed improvements, cost effectiveness in terms of money and manpower, and whether the Human Development Directorate's measures of success map to the NGA Strategic Goals.

 Status.
-The final report was planned for publication in July 2020; however, the inspection is delayed indefinitely due to the COVID-19 pandemic.
-Publication is planned for November 2020.
+The final report was planned for publication in July 2020; however, the inspection was delayed due to the COVID-19 pandemic and significant personnel changes.
+Publication is planned for January 2021.